gloria1618/linked-blog-starter-md/publish/REG/Indiv Income Tax Formula/Business Income.md

 			- business interest inc
 			- 30% of adj taxable inc ATI, and
 			- floor plan financing interest exp
-		- ATI = taxable business inc excl interest inc/expense
+		- AdjTI = taxable business inc excl interest inc/expense
 		- floor plan financing = debt typically used to acquire motor vehicles held for sale or lease where debt secured by the acquired inv
 		- interest exp paid in adv by cash basis txpyr cant be deducted until tx period to which interest relates (must be incurred/paid)
 		- above limitation doesn't apply if txpyrs avg annual gross receipts are <31M (2025) for prior 3 taxable yrs
 		- disallowed business interest exp can be carried forward indefinetely
+* SEE TAX NOTES FOR INTEREST EXPENSE STUFF*

 ###### Schedule C Nondeductible Expenses
 - salaries paid to sole proprietor (withdrawal)